 Abandoning Email as Primary Communication

 During 2020, direct-to-consumer (DTC) companies will see email unsubscribe rates grow to 40% and reach all-time highs.
 With platforms like Instagram, Facebook, and Google becoming increasingly expensive, brands are going to be forced to find alternative channels to communicate with their customers, which means an over-reliance on email that will cause mass unsubscribes.
 What brands will have to do is reassess their marketing strategies and modernize more traditional engagement approaches in order to maintain customer loyalty while creating meaningful ways to reach their customer base.
 In an era of personalization, this will leave DTC brands with limited options.
-Without email to fall back on, they must adopt new channels that can create a direct relationship and drive engagement.
+Without email to fall back on, they must adopt new channels that can create a direct relationship, drive engagement and build an online presence that gets results.

 Automating Conversational Commerce